 Spelling out the details of your job is crucial to avoid contract conflicts during the term of your employment.
-Below is a checklist of essential terms that contracts should contain (and a brief explanation of each term):
+Below is a checklist of important terms that contracts should contain (and a brief explanation of each term):

 - Outside Activities: Are you permitted to pursue moonlighting or locum tenens opportunities?
-Do you need permission from the employer before you accept those practice of medicine related positions?
+Do you need permission from the employer before you accept those practice medicine-related positions?

-- Practice Call Schedule: How often are you on call (after hours office call, hospital call (if applicable))?
+- Practice Call Schedule: How often are you on call (after-hours office call, hospital call (if applicable))?

 - Base Compensation: What is the annual base salary?
 What is the pay period frequency?
 Does the base compensation increase over the term of the Agreement?
-Is there an annual review or quarterly review of compensation?
+Is there a yearly review or quarterly review of compensation?

-- Productivity Compensation: If there is productivity compensation; how is it calculated (wRVU, net collections, patient encounters, etc.)?
+- Productivity Compensation: If there is productivity compensation, how is it calculated (wRVU, net collections, patient encounters, etc.)?
 Is there an annual review?

 - Paid Time Off: How much time off does the job offer?
-What is the split between vacation, sick days, CME attendance and holidays?
-Is there a HR guide?
+What is the split between vacation, sick days, CME attendance, and holidays?
+Is there an HR guide?